 Updating your lights to a dimmer switch is an easy way to upgrade your interior space, but if it doesn’t work properly, all that money and effort will be wasted.
-With over 13 years of industry experience, Reliable Electrical Services is here to make sure that doesn’t happen.
+Reliable Electrical Services is here to make sure that doesn’t happen.
 They specialize in helping home owners maintain functionally efficient and safe electrical systems, and dimmer switch installation and repair is a major part of that.
 Here are three common problems that could be affecting your dimmer switch in Delray Beach, FL.

 It’s The Wrong Size

 Your dimmer switch is most likely set on a three-way switch that allows the light to be turned on and off by both the dimmer and an additional switch.
 In order for both switches to work properly, the switch size will need to exceed the maximum wattage of the light fixture you plan on connecting it to.
 To ensure you’ve installed the correct size, check both the light fixture and the bulb for the maximum wattage.
 If you plan on connecting multiple fixtures, add up the maximum wattage of each.
 Then check to make sure your switch is capable of handling that amount of energy.

 For homeowners connecting dimmer switches to previously installed light fixtures, the kind of bulb being used is another common problem.
 Most dimmer switches are not compatible with fluorescent or energy saving lightbulbs.
 Unless the packaging specifically states that your dimmer switch may be used with those kinds of bulbs, it’s safe to assume you need to purchase traditional incandescent bulbs.
 Because this is such an easy fix, it’s one of the first things you should check if your newly installed dimmer switch in Delray Beach, FL isn’t working.